marian-kadanka/wc-cash-on-pickup/README.txt

 1. Cash on Pickup settings page

 == Changelog ==

+= 1.5 =
+* Add: option to accept Cash on pickup payment if the order is virtual

 = 1.4.4 =
 * Fix: Add and update WooCommerce < 3.0 backward compatibility